Obtaining Estonian Citizenship

 - Will you be loyal to the Republic of Estonia?

 Dual citizenship is not permitted under Estonian law.
 In order to become an Estonian citizen, you have to renounce your current citizenship.
-For more information, please visit the Estonian Police and Border Guard website’s Application for Estonian citizenship section.
+For more information, please visit the website of the Estonian Police and Border Guard Board.